On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

 \subsubsection{Equal vortices (\texorpdfstring{$\Gamma_0=\Gamma_1=\Gamma_2\neq0$}{Gamma0=Gamma1=Gamma2 neq 0})}

 When the vortices are equal,~\eqref{Mneq0_levelcurve} simplifies to

-Figure~\ref{fig_Mneq0_equal_contour} shows the contours of~\eqref{Mneq0_equal_levelcurve} representing the trajectories of the variable $\eta_2=(u(t),v(t))$ for different initial conditions.
-The exact location of the equilibrium points are found by solving the cubic equation $p(u)=u^3-2u^2-2u+1=0$ [see~\eqref{Mneq0_cubic_polynomial}].
+Figure~\ref{fig_Mneq0_equal_contour} shows the contours of~\eqref{Mneq0_equal_levelcurve} representing the trajectories of $\eta_2=(u(t),v(t))$ for different initial conditions.
+The exact location of the equilibrium points, see~\eqref{Mneq0_cubic_polynomial}, are found by solving the cubic equation $p(u)=u^3-2u^2-2u+1=0$.
 The roots are given by $u_1=-1$, $u_2=(3-\sqrt{5})/2\approx 0.381966$, and $u_3=(3+\sqrt{5})/2\approx2.61803$.
-From figure~\ref{fig_Mneq0_equal_contour}, it is evident that the equilibrium point at $(u_1,0)$ is a center (leftmost red dot), and points $(u_2,0)$ and $(u_3,0)$ correspond to saddles (other two red dots), as discussed at the end of Sec.~\ref{subsubsec:Mneq0_equilibrium}.
+From figure~\ref{fig_Mneq0_equal_contour}, it is evident that the equilibrium points at $(u_1,0)$ is a center (leftmost red dot), and at $(u_2,0)$ and $(u_3,0)$ are saddles (other two red dots), as discussed at the end of Sec.~\ref{subsubsec:Mneq0_equilibrium}.
 It is seen that the trajectories are either (i) equilibrium points (red dots), (ii) separatrices of the saddle equilibrium points (black dashed lines), and (iii) closed periodic trajectories (black continuous lines), which corresponds to (i) a fixed configuration of vortices (see lemma~\ref{lemma_fixed_configuration} and figure~\ref{fig_Mneq0_equal_fixed_conf}), (ii) vortex motion that asymptotically converges to an unstable fixed configuration (see figure~\ref{fig_Mneq0_equal_aperiodic}), and (iii) vortex motion in which inter-vortex distances are periodic (see figure~\ref{fig_Mneq0_equal_periodic}), respectively.
 These three cases are illustrated below.